Skip to main content

 Focus Areas (DEWS Components)

-• The research will generate global Earth System Model simulation output, and the data will be archived for public access in the NCAR Climate Data Gateway.
+• Overall, this project advanced our fundamental understanding of the representation of the complex interactions in the hydrological cycle that influence drought severity and long-term hydrological trends in earth system models.
+The research generated global earth system model simulation output, and the data will be archived for public access in the NCAR Climate Data Gateway.

 Key Regions